Fkristian/globalaApplicationer-frontend/frontend/README.md

 ### Dependencies

-In order to use the front end functionality, the apllication is dependent on the backend and database parts of the full application.
+In order to use the front end functionality, the application is dependent on the backend and database parts of the full application.

 The backend can be found here: https://github.com/Fkristian/-globalaApplicationer-backend which also contains information regarding the database.